ethereum/hive/README.md

 arbitrary id up to the client maintainers to make the best use of. `hive` will automatically pick up all clients from this folder.

-There are little contraints on the image itself, though a few required caveats are:
+There aren't many contraints on the image itself, though a few required caveats exist:

  * It should be as tiny as possible (play nice with others).
 Preferably use `alpine` Linux.
  * It should expose the following ports: 8545 (HTTP RPC), 8546 (WS RPC), 30303 (devp2p).